 Restitution of Property in Israel

-The obtaining of properties of this nature for those entitled to them is a focal point of the Joel Levi & Co. firm.
-The multi-step procedure capitalizes on the firm's heir tracing expertise.
+Releasing properties of this nature to those entitled to them, is a focal point of the Joel Levi & Co. firm.
+The multi-step procedure capitalizes on the firm’s heir tracing expertise.
 The heirs entitled to the property are located, the documentation necessary for obtaining succession orders is tracked down, and the succession proceedings and issuance of the succession orders required for the release of the property from the Administrator-General are dealt with.
 When required, the sale of the properties and the regulating of the taxation aspect with the tax authorities in those cases where tax issues occur are also managed by the firm.

 In a property restitution proceeding, the heir applicant is required to furnish a succession order (or probate order) in the country in which the property is situated.
 The Joel Levi & Co. firm’s special expertise in succession law and genealogy provides a solution to such challenges.